Deed of Variation For A Lease

 Often, it is possible to achieve your business goals in a simpler manner.
 For example, a landlord may write a letter allowing the tenant to pay the rent monthly, even though the lease requires quarterly rent payments.
 The concession is given to the current tenant only, so when the tenant assigns the property the permission will fall away.

-What are the pitfalls with a deed of variation?
+What are the disadvantages of a lease deed of variation?

 If a variation extends the term of the lease, or increases or decreases the extent of the premises, then this is considered to be a “deemed surrender and regrant.”
 In other words, it is implied that the tenant’s interest is transferred back to the landlord, and an entirely new lease is brought into being.